 By law, you are financially protected when you suffer an injury at your place of work.
 The Commonwealth of Pennsylvania requires every employer to maintain insurance to compensate you in the event that the unexpected happens.
 However, many workers' compensation insurance programs leave you with a battle of red tape.
 The job of our team of workers' compensation lawyers is to cut through that red tape and to get you your rightful compensation.
-That is where workers' compensation attorney Gabriella Hashem Farhat and our team of experts step in, to help ensure you receive satisfactory care and fair compensation to aid in your recovery.
+That is where workers' compensation attorneys, Gabriella Hashem Farhat and Linda F. Gerencser, and our team of experts step in, to help ensure you receive satisfactory care and fair compensation to aid in your recovery.

 Our workers compensation attorneys will work hard to provide you with the following: